mhubenthal/HTML5_Practice/README.md

-### Website practice sites.
+### Website practice site.
-Simple practice sites using various MVC frameworks and both fixed and responsive layouts.
+Simple practice site using Backbone.js and both fixed and responsive layouts.